kjs29/demystify-elliott-wave-theory/README.md

 As someone who is still building his statistical knowledge, I remain cautious and open to identifying any potential biases that may have influenced my research.
 Throughout the project, the p-value varied significantly with subtle adjustments.
 The process of getting closer to the truth is genuinely exciting to me as an aspiring quantitative trader / researcher, and each time I believed that I was taking steps toward gaining a deeper understanding of the phenomena.

 The journey of creating this project - encompassing the study of Elliott Wave Theory, statistical inference, hypothesis testing, and programming - has brought me immense satisfaction and joy.
 I would like to express my gratitude to Mr. Elliott.

+### My message to you

+If you have read up to here, I'd like to send huge thanks to you 🙇🏻‍♂️

+If you would like to give me your feedback, I would be very happy to get your insight.

+Also, if you want to work together, I would love to work together.

+You can easily reach me at my email, jsk.jinsung@gmail.com or linkedin at [www.linkedin.com/in/jinsungk](https://www.linkedin.com/in/jinsungk/).

+---

 <a name="detecting_waves">1.</a>